SerpentAI/SerpentAI/README.md

 ## Getting Help

-If you encounter a problem while using the Serpent.AI framework, you are encouraged to create a GitHub [issue](https://github.com/SerpentAI/SerpentAI/issues/new).
+If you encounter a bug, crash or edge case while using the Serpent.AI framework, you are encouraged to create a GitHub [issue](https://github.com/SerpentAI/SerpentAI/issues/new).
 If you do so, please make sure to provide as much context as possible.
-You can also ask your questions and get help from the community on [Discord](https://discord.gg/9D5SuxH) in the *#serpent-ai-help* public channel.
-Installation problems should also be directed towards that Discord channel and not GitHub issues; Your chances of receiving a prompt response are much better that way!
+You can also ask your questions and get help from the community over at [http://discuss.serpent.ai](http://discuss.serpent.ai).
+Installation problems should be directed towards the discussion boards and not GitHub issues.

 ## Showcasing your Work

 Have you built something cool using Serpent.AI?
 Want to give the community progress updates?
-Share your repositories and videos in *#serpent-ai-showcase* on [Discord](https://discord.gg/9D5SuxH).
+Share your repositories and videos over at [http://discuss.serpent.ai](http://discuss.serpent.ai).
 There is also a [wiki page](https://github.com/SerpentAI/SerpentAI/wiki/Community-Plugin-Showcase) reserved for showcasing your plugins!

 ![](https://s3.ca-central-1.amazonaws.com/serpent-ai-assets/demo_ymbab.gif)